Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/74HC595&4_Digit_7-Segment_Display.rst

 .. hint::

-    :red: `If you have any concerns, please send an email to: support@freenove.com`
+    :red:`If you have any concerns, please send an email to:` support@freenove.com

 Sketch
 ================================================================

 In this project, we will use the expansion chip to drive the 4-digit digital tube to display different contents.

-Sketch_16_2_StopWatch
+Sketch_StopWatch
 ----------------------------------------------------------------

 First, enter where the project is located: